Here we are - on our way to Acadia National Park.

 (photo by Chuck Tague)

-Birders with sharp ears have known for a long time that swamp sparrows in western Pennsylvania don’t sing exactly the same way as those in Massachusetts.
-They have regional dialects.
-But until recently no one knew how they learned and retained their accents.
+Ornithologists have known for a long time that swamp sparrows in western Pennsylvania don’t sing exactly the same way as those in Massachusetts.
+They have regional dialects but until recently no one knew how they learned and retained their accents.

 Richard Mooney at Duke University studied the electrical impulses in swamp sparrows’ brains as they sing and listen.
 He discovered that they do it with mirrors.

 This means the birds maintain their own dialect even when they’re away on migration.
-I imagine they recognize other birds from their home region just as one Pittsburgher recognizes another when he says “dahntahn.”
+I imagine they recognize other birds from their home region just as one Pittsburgher recognizes another when he hears him say “dahntahn.”

-To find out more about this study, and how Mooney measured electrical impulses in a swamp sparrow’s brain see the article in The News and Observer.
+Read more about the study and how Mooney measured electrical impulses in the swamp sparrow’s brain in this interview at WGBH.

 (Thanks to Chuck Tague for this photo of a swamp sparrow.)